sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 **Pattern Matching**: `match e { p1 -> e1; p2 -> e2; }` for case analysis
 **Constructor Application**: `Just 42`, `Cons x xs` for building data structures

 The surface language omits explicit type abstractions (`Λα. e`) and type applications (`e [τ]`).
-These System F-ω constructs are handled automatically by the elaboration process.
+These System Fω constructs are handled automatically by the elaboration process.

 ## Core Language Representation

-The core language provides an explicit encoding of System F-ω with full type-level computation capabilities.
+The core language provides an explicit encoding of System Fω with full type-level computation capabilities.
 This representation makes type checking tractable by exposing all implicit operations from the surface language.

 ### Core Types and Kinds